 Bottomline

 The internet is a dangerous place but it can be much less dangerous if you follow simple security best practices and take the necessary precautions.
-Both secure and unsecure networks pose threats to your security, however, understanding the difference between the two and acknowledging that unsecure networks are labeled unsecure for a reason may very well save you and your company a lot of heart ache down the road.
+Both secure and unsecured networks pose threats to your security, however, understanding the difference between the two and acknowledging that unsecured networks are labeled unsecured for a reason may very well save you and your company a lot of heartache down the road.
 Contact us today